2002 BMW R1100s Motorcycle Review

 My wife was not a fan of this bike, which is one of the reasons I sold it.
 The pillion seat, even though large, was quite slippery.
 Things made worse by there being nothing to hold onto.
 Combine this with rider leaning forward quite a bit and you've basically got the comfort level of a regular supersport.
 Having something to hang onto would improve this immensely.
 I've seen the BMW r1100s equipped with Ventura racks at the back, but for me, it would be like putting a roof rack on a Ferrari 458.

 Looks of the BMW R1100s leave a lot of folks polarised, bodywork as is typical of BMW.
 Mostly I would say the bike is quite the masterpiece.
 Only the front would have me understanding people who didn't love it.
-Directly front-on it is a bit unpleasant.
+Directly front-on it is a bit unpleasant - a face only a mother could love.

 As one guy put it; Italian from the back, German from the front.
 Otherwise, a sexy piece of machinery with its expansive bodywork.
 Particularly in the ice-blue or silver, I like how the body seems to blend into the engine and other components.
 Sort of like one chunk of metal.
 I mean - just look at those polished pipes!